 When we runners talk about running and racing, we often focus on the active part: training, racing, and so on.
-But one of the most important aspects of improving as a runner and staying injury-free is recovery, especially recovery after a long distance race.
+But one of the most important aspects of improving as a runner and staying injury-free is recovery, especially recovery after a long-distance race.
+In this article, you will learn how to recover after a half marathon so you can return to training and reduce injury risk.

 Note that when I talk about recovering a half marathon in this post, I mean recovering from a half marathon that you raced at a hard effort.
 There’s a difference between racing 13.1 miles as hard as you can and running a half marathon as a long run or for fun.
-Racing takes more of a toll on the body, so it requires more recovery from a goal race than if you ran the half marathon at a comfortable effort.
-Even if you did run your half marathon easy, still take the basic steps to recover well after a long run!
+Racing takes more of a toll on the body.
+It requires more recovery from a goal race than if you ran the half marathon at a comfortable effort.
+Even if you did run your half marathon at an easy pace, still take the basic steps to recover well after a long run!

 Recovery after a 5K and 10K is simple, as you do a few days of easy running before resuming normal training.
 For a marathon, a full one to two weeks off from running will help your body repair from the physiological damage of running for 26.2 miles.
 But when you ask the question of how to recover after a half marathon, the answer is often vague and varied.
 In today’s post, I want to cover the factors that need to be considered when recovering from a half marathon.